AnimaApp/docs/src/v3/prototype/T 07 timelines.md

 ## Timeline Properties

 * Each layer can have its own **Timeline**
-* By moving and streching a **Timeline** , you can determine the delay and duration of a specific animation
+* By moving and stretching a **Timeline** , you can determine the delay and duration of a specific animation
 * To control the  **delay** of an animation, drag the **Timeline**  left or right
 * To control the **duration** of an animation, stretch or shrink the **Timeline**